2012 was the first year of the World MS Day three-year strategy, which had as its objectives:

-The campaign ran from 9 May until mid June 2012 across digital channels and social media including YouTube, the World MS Day website, facebook and twitter.
+The campaign ran from 9 May until mid-June across digital channels and social media including YouTube, the World MS Day website, Facebook and Twitter.

-Activities were organised by MS organisations and groups across the world and ranged from public awareness and fundraising initiatives to parties for people with MS and high level meetings with key decision makers.
+Activities organised by MS organisations and groups across the world ranged from public awareness and fundraising initiatives to parties for people with MS and high-level meetings with key decision makers.

-We asked visitors to the website to create postcards describing what living with MS means to them.
-This wall of images, messages and stories was opened up to the world on World MS Day 2012.
+We asked visitors to the website to create postcards describing what living with MS meant to them.
+This wall of images, messages and stories was launched on World MS Day.

 - Events and activities took place in more than 67 countries around the world, reaching hundreds of thousands of people

-- A new campaign site was launched with more than 58,000 hits in the month of May
+- A new campaign site achieved more than 58,000 visits in May

 - More than 2,500 people shared what living with MS means to them by creating a postcard